Uditsingla2000/Hostel-Management-System/README.md

 # Hostel-Management-System
-Database Management System Project using XAAMP server
+Database Management System Project in PHP using XAAMP server